jmetev1/practice/html5/README.md

 ### Tasks

+Feel free to do each task in any order you like.

 #### HTML/CSS

 The page is including the [bootstrap](http://getbootstrap.com/) base CSS file.
 Feel free to use any bootstrap and/or custom styles to implement the following: